-Vaguerias Property
+Vaquerias Property

-Adjacent to the Vaquerias Optioned Property, the Company holds two titled concessions: Sol and Luna.
+The Vaquerias Property consists of two mineral concession licenses: Sol and Luna.
 The Sol and Luna licenses were issued by the GDM on December 13 and December 8 of 2011, respectively and are valid until 2061.
-Together these two licenses total 4,411 hectares and cover several kilometres of the projected continuation of the Vaquerias vein beneath post-mineral cover to the east of the old workings.
+Together these two licenses encompass 4,411 hectares and cover several kilometres of the projected continuation of the Vaquerias vein beneath post-mineral cover to the east of the old workings.